Free expat tax extension icon

 Types of IRS payment plans

-Feature Short-term payment plan (180 days) Long-term payment plan (installment agreement)
+Feature Short-term plan (180 days) Long-term installment agreement

 How to set up an IRS payment plan online